 Kenny Rogers’ music crossed genres, finding success in the Country, Top 40, R&B, and Gospel charts.
 He had 24 number one hits, including favorites like “Lady,” “Islands in the Stream,” “The Gambler,” “Lucille,” and “She Believes in Me.”
 Rogers sold more than 47 million records in the US alone, with 12 number one albums and 25 top ten country albums.
 His career included several successful collaborations with performers like Dolly Parton, Sheena Easton, and Lionel Richie.

 In addition to his musical prowess, Rogers found success in acting.
-He starred in the 1982 movie Six Pack about a race-car driver, played Brady Hawkes in the popular The Gambler TV series, and appeared in made-for-TV movies Christmas in America and Coward of the Country.
+He starred in the 1982 movie Six Pack about a race-car driver, played Brady Hawkes in the popular The Gambler TV series, and appeared in made-for-TV movies Christmas in America and Coward of the County.
 Rogers narrated the historical TV series The Real West on A&E.